Accelerating Kernel Classifiers Through Borders Mapping

-It's worthwhile to note where the algorithm is most likely to succeed and conversely where it might fail.
+It's worthwhile to note where the borders classification algorithm is most likely to succeed and conversely where it might fail.
 One of the most successful trials was for the \dataset{humidity} dataset which produced one of the largest time improvements combined with relatively little loss of accuracy.
 This makes sense since the method was devised specifically for this problem and the \dataset{humidity} dataset epitomizes the characteristics for which the technique is most effective.

 Since it assumes that the difference in conditional probabilities is a smooth and continuous function, the borders method tends to work poorly with integer or categorical data as well as problems with sharply defined, non-overlapping classes.
 Indeed, two of the problems where it took the biggest hit in accuracy, \dataset{dna} and \dataset{splice}, use binary and categorical data respectively.